CKristensen/bot-to-sheets/README.md

 Saves that status in a Google Sheets.

-yes i know this is useless since I can just install the Sheets app in my Phone but I was bored.
+yes i know this is useless since I can just install the Sheets app in my Phone but I was bored and wanted to play with the Telegram Bot.